-Because hCG might be present in your pee at this point, it’s possible to get a 10 DPO BFP.
+Well, because hCG might be present in your pee at this point (at very low levels), it’s possible to get a 10 DPO BFP.

-But—and this is why it’s best to wait—this positive cannot necessarily be trusted.
+But—and this is why it’s best to wait—this 10 DPO positive pregnancy test cannot necessarily be trusted.

 This will lead to an early miscarriage, and it can definitely be disappointing.